aws-samples/amazon-textract-textractor/README.md

 ```

 If your use case was not covered here or if you are looking for asynchronous usage examples, see [our collection of examples](textractor.readthedocs.org/latest/examples.html).

-## Try it out

-The `Demo.ipynb` can be used as a reference to understand some functionalities hosted by the package.
-Additionally, `docs/tests/notebooks/` have some tutorials you can try out.

 ## Tests